On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Metrics of the lambda -deformed SU(n)/U(n-1) sigma models

 which has to be true for any K\"ahler metric and we have checked that our $\lambda$-deformed $SU(3)/U(2)$ metric passes this test.

 It is necessary to try to find the almost complex structure in the case in question.
 We would like to solve the equations \eqref{eq:commutator} and \eqref{eq:complexity} for arbitrary $\alpha$, $\beta$, $\gamma$ and $\delta$.
-Unfortunately, we did not manage to find the matrix $J$ for arbitraty point of the target space manifold, valid for all $\lambda$.
+Unfortunately, due to complexity of the metric it is a complicated calculational task to find the matrix $\mathcal{J}$ for arbitraty point of the target space manifold, valid for all $\lambda$.
+Possible way to overcome these difficulties is to use the standard complex coordinates of $\mathbb{CP}^2$ and find a way to deform them when we turn on the deformation.
 But if we restrict ourselves to $\lambda=0$ similar to considered in \cite{Hoare:2019ark}, it could be easier.
 In other words, there exists a simpler limit of the considered model, which represents an example of conformal field theory and will be one of the subjects of the next subsection.